NexusLove/redpoint/README.md

 # RedPoint [![Cyber - Stuff](https://img.shields.io/badge/Cyber-Stuff-indianred)](https://13-05.github.io)
 Have you ever wanted a tool to exploit multiple services?
 A single program to perform all the cool programming stuff you need?
 Well, that's what RedPoint aims to be.
+Check [here](https://github.com/13-05/redpoint/releases/tag/win64) for the most feature packed windows executable.

 ## About
 RedPoint rose from my need of a better, more stable, and more powerful version of [dsc.red](https://github.com/13-05/discord.RED).
 So, I archived *dsc.red*, and started from scratch.
 One command at a time.